qxf2/rust-lambda-action/README.md

 A GitHub Action to deploy AWS Lambda functions written in Rust.

 ### Background
-This uses https://github.com/awslabs/aws-lambda-rust-runtime, a Rust runtime for AWS Lambda.
-Cargo Lambda is a Cargo plugin, or subcommand that provides several commands to run, build and deploy Rust functions on Lambda.
+This uses <a href="https://www.cargo-lambda.info/">Cargo Lambda</a> which is a Cargo plugin, or subcommand that provides several commands to run, build and deploy Rust functions on Lambda.
+More details on how to use Cargo lambda can be found here - https://github.com/awslabs/aws-lambda-rust-runtime

 ### Use
 Deploys the specified directory within the repo to the Lambda function.
 Uses Amazon Linux 2 runtime for building Lambda functions.